Can You Hit A Ball Out Of TopGolf? Simulations And Real Data

 • I am using OptimalFlight, a model created by Todd M. Kos of Quality Golf Stats, to model flight based on input trajectory parameters

-• A polynomial regression was used to fit these trajectories to a polynomial function, and this regression function was solved for f(x) when x = 250.
-The input x being distance, and f(x) returning the ball’s altitude (in yards) at that distance.
+• The ball’s flight function was solved for the output when x = 250, i.e., input x being distance, and output returning the ball’s altitude (in yards) at that distance.
 TopGolf nets measure 50 yards high at 250 yards, so if f(250) > 50, the ball will clear the net

 It’s unclear what the dimensions of an average TopGolf are.
 Some sources describe length as 215 yards, some say 240, some say 250, and some imply 267.
 With the lack of clarity I’ll assume 250, which is one of the more commonly reported figures online.
 Most sources agree on a 150 foot fence height.
 One source quoted a TopGolf spokeswoman at a 170 fence height.